fwarfa/prime-group-joins/README.md

     6. How many customers do we have?
     7. How many products do we carry?
     8. What is the total available on-hand quantity of diet pepsi?

+    - STRETCH GOALS
+    9. How much was the total cost for each order?
+    10. How much has each customer spent in total?
+    11. How much has each customer spent in total?
+Customers who have spent $0 should still show up in the table.
+It should say 0, not NULL (research coalesce).